Last Updated: 5/3/23 | May 3rd, 2023

 But what was once a hidden gem that saw a fleeting number of tourists is now a bustling — and expensive — destination.

-The cost of walking the medieval walls in Dubrovnik: 200 HRK — roughly $28 USD.
+The cost of walking the medieval walls in Dubrovnik: 26 EUR.

-The cost of taking the cable car up to Mount Srd: another 200 HRK.
+The cost of taking the cable car up to Mount Srd: another 26 EUR.

-The cost for a round-trip ticket for the ferry to nearby Lokrum island: also 200 HRK.
+The cost for a round-trip ticket for the ferry to nearby Lokrum island: also 26 EUR.

 As you can see, Dubrovnik is no longer a particularly affordable place.
 This southern Dalmatian city of 40,000 people swells in the summertime, as hordes of tourists cruise in to trudge through the limestone-blanketed streets of Stari Grad.

-It may be one of the most beautiful cities in Croatia, but it is unmistakably a tourist town.
+So, while it may be one of the most beautiful cities in Croatia, it is unmistakably a tourist town.

 And not just for major tourist attractions.
 There’s a reason why most locals don’t patronize restaurants very often in Dubrovnik: they’re priced for tourists.
 Hotels and other accommodation options, such as Airbnb, are also sky-high compared to the rest of the country.